AndydeCleyre/colorcodebot/README.rst

-   ├── app                   # core app that gets deployed, with encrypted secrets │  └── sops               # encrypted deployment-specific data ├── dev-requirements.in   # loosely versioned reqs for mk/ and start/ scripts ├── dev-requirements.txt  # lockfile (made by mk/reqs.sh, automated by .github/workflows/reqs.yml)
+   ├── app                   # core app that gets deployed, with encrypted secrets │  └── sops               # encrypted deployment-specific data ├── dev-requirements.in   # loosely versioned reqs for mk/ and start/ scripts ├── dev-requirements.txt  # lockfile (made by mk/reqs.sh)
-   ├── mk                    # scripts that make things: containers, lockfiles, service definitions, etc.
-   ├── start                 # scripts that help start the bot, from local code or container registry ├── templates             # used by mk/ scripts to make service definitions and config files └── vars.<deployment>.yml # unencrypted deployment-specific data
+   ├── mk                    # scripts that make things ├── start                 # scripts that help start the bot ├── templates             # used by mk/ scripts to generate files └── vars.<deployment>.yml # unencrypted deployment-specific data

 When building a container image with the included script,